anjishnum/city_mapping_webapp/README.md

-# README
+# Description

-Visualizing Spectral Images for 166 cities across India
+Visualizing Change in Spectral Indices for 166 cities across India

 Cities in divisions of Tier1, Tier2 and Tier3 with buffer area selected for each city based on their corresponding tier.